LettyMoila/Job-Listing-Api/README.md

 # Job-Listing-Api

-This API corresponds to this https://github.com/ANDILE805/job-listing-girlscode
+This is an API (build with flask) for the JOB KONNECT react app It corresponds to this https://github.com/ANDILE805/job-listing-girlscode